Camino Packing List: What to Bring

 • Target weight: 6–9 kg (≤10% body weight) without water.

-• Pack 2–3 outfits; wash nightly — no tent/stove needed.
+• Packing style: 2–3 outfits; wash nightly — no tent/stove needed.

-Most pilgrims can reuse what they already own.
-If you do need to buy a few things, make them these (example picks — buy wherever you prefer):
+Once your backpack is sorted, most pilgrims can reuse what they already own.
+If you do need to buy a few things, start with these:

 Affiliate note: if you buy through these links, it supports CaminoWeather at no extra cost to you.